Mariunil/ros2-opcua/README.md

 # ros2-opcua

 ## Description
-The goal of this repository is to provide open62541 based OPC UA pubsub nodes that can be implemented in ROS2 systems as ROS2/OPC UA hybrid nodes to enable intercommunciation between the ROS2 system and other automation equipment.
+The goal of this repository is to provide open62541 based OPC UA pubsub standalone nodes and nodes that can be implemented in ROS2 systems as ROS2/OPC UA hybrid nodes to enable intercommunciation between the ROS2 system and other automation equipment.

 ## Contents